fachry-isl/fachry-isl.github.io/_posts/2023-11-24-job-application-tracker.md

 ![png](/assets/images/jobtracker_files/dashboard.png)

-As you can see the dashboard is already filled with my job applications data from the past.
+As you can see the dashboard is already filled with job applications data.
 I have a 3.85% Interview Rate over 26 applications this pretty much gives us an idea of how do we perform in a job market.
 Why do we choose Interview Rate as KPI instead of Total Interview?

 > Interview Rate helps us quantify our quality in the job market by quantifying the higher number of
 > interviews with the total applications.
 Without additional effort, we are sure gonna get more total interviews but you will approximately get the same interview rate.
 (See table 1).